Lovely Bit Of Plain Cake.

 The older I unfortunately get the plainer I like my cake.
 When I was young I can remember the absolute wonder of a Knickerbocker Glory or the plaintive and desperate desire for as many toppings as humanly possible on my bowl of ice-cream.
 But those days are long gone.
 Perhaps it is a sign of an aging stomach lining unable to cope with the complex digestion required or perhaps it is the inner wisdom of age, an analogy for life.
 Whatever the reason, I find that often it is a Madeira Cake that occupies my thoughts where once it was a Butterscotch Pecan Cheesecake or Maple and Walnut Layer Cake with enough frosting to swim in or at least get up your nose.
-I fantasize about this plain jane cake warm with double cream and a big spoonful of cinnamon stewed fruit.
-I fantasize about a large, fat slice of it with coffee for breakfast.
-In both of these fantasy scenarios I am alone and naked….completely joking about the naked bit, it would put me or anyone else right off ( most foolhardy anyway with all that stewed fruit about).
-But I am deadly serious about the fantasizing.
-Give me a pair of big, comfortable pants, fluffy socks and a silent house and this is where boundless pleasure lies nowadays.
-A stolen moment of simple deliciousness and indulgence that I must pay for in carrot sticks and no carbs.
-Finding solace in silence, stewed fruit and plain cake both leaves me feeling ancient as well as deeply satisfied.
-It may also suggest that already I am beginning to have a problem with my teeth.
-Perhaps I should just embrace it all…….”Pass me the tinned potatoes Margaret…….oh and that nice bit of cake”…….
+I fantasize about an empty, silent house with this plain jane cake, warm with double cream and a big spoonful of cinnamon stewed fruit.
+A stolen moment of deliciousness and indulgence that I must pay for in carrot sticks and no carbs at a later date.
+Finding solace in silence, stewed fruit and plain cake leaves me feeling ancient as well as deeply satisfied.
+It may also suggest that I am beginning to have a problem with my teeth.
+Perhaps I should just embrace it all…….”Pass me the tinned potatoes Margaret…….oh and that lovely big bit of cake”…….